2022-23 Catalog

 ENGR 005 Introduction to Engineering Practice 0,2 Credits

 First year practical engineering experience; introduction to concepts, methods and principles of engineering practice.
 Problem solving, design, project planning, communication, teamwork, ethics and professionalism; innovative solution development and implementation.
 Introduction to various engineering disciplines and degree programs.
-Mandatory for and open only for first year RCEAS students.
+Mandatory for first year RCEAS students.

 ENGR 010 Applied Engineering Computer Methods 0,2 Credits

 Introduction to programming for engineering tasks.
-Use of Matlab to program and solve engineering problems.
+Use of programming tools to solve engineering problems.
 Interfacing sensors and actuators to a microcontroller board and programming to interact with the world.
 Computer lab setting.
 Final project controls engineering equipment.

 Attribute/Distribution: ND